syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FAQ/General/How-to-Place-UserControl-in-a-Header-Cell.md

 {% endhighlight %}
 {% endtabs %}
+{% endcapture %}
+{{ codesnippet1 | OrderList_Indent_Level_1 }

-Step 3: A new CellType is created by adding the instance of derived generic cell model class into the GridGroupingControl's CellModels.
+Step 3.
+A new CellType is created by adding the instance of derived generic cell model class into the GridGroupingControl's CellModels.
+{% capture codesnippet2 %}
 {% tabs %}
 {% highlight C# %}